-Still performing or working with the orchestra in 2018 are seven musicians who were there at the beginning, our first year as the New Philharmonic Orchestra of Irving.
+Still performing or working with the orchestra are seven musicians who were there at the beginning, our first year as the New Philharmonic Orchestra of Irving.

 Tom Brown, horn

 Inspired by his band director and the director’s wife, his first horn teacher, as a high school student in Yorktown, Indiana, he ventured into composition, orchestration and conducting.
 At Ball State University, he completed a doctorate in music with his dissertation on natural horn.
 A pilot in the United States Air Force, he later taught college-level music, math in DISD, and is our brass/percussion personnel manager.

 Growing up in Detroit, she began violin studies in the 4th grade and earned a bachelor’s of music education at the College of Worcester and master’s at Michigan State before moving to Irving with her husband.
 She taught in Irving ISD from 1989-2017, where she was lead orchestra teacher for the district and led the Nimitz High School orchestra.
 She’s proud that her students have gone on to Stanford, Notre Dame, Cornell and Boston Conservatory and several are now music teachers.
 She is a member of NPOI’s board and the task force creating the new “First Tickets” program.

 As a boy in Oklahoma City, he sang in choruses, played in school bands, and went to college at MacNeese State College with a full scholarship in horn.
 He joined the Irving Symphony in 1967, then in 1988 with the ISO’s director helped form NPOI and became its first president.
 He played in this orchestra for 22 years.
 Working with Irving’s fine arts community for a share of the hotel-motel tax (25%), he was later appointed to the Irving Arts Board as a charter member as Irving became the first city in Texas to share hotel/motel tax revenue with the arts.
 A member of NPOI’s board, he manages recordings of each NPOI concert.